tower120/rc_event_queue/Readme.md

 assert!(sum(reader1.iter()) == 1100);
 assert!(sum(reader2.iter()) == 1100);
 ```

-Where "soft" - means that any queue-cut operations does not free memory immediately.
-Readers should be touched for this first.
+`clear`/`truncate_front` have peculiarities - chunks occupied by readers, will not be freed immediately.

 ### Emergency cut